“This rotten town… it soils everybody.”

 The special effects are pretty good, but cartoon-like at times, just like appearing in a comic book.
-The visual look is great and intense and all of the actors are great; however, onscreen, they they don’t always have a lot to do.
+The visual look is gritty and intense, and all of the actors are great; however, onscreen, they don’t always have a lot to do.

-There’s some very cool extras included on the disk, including the entire movie shown in high speed as it was filmed with the green screen background.
+There are some very cool extras on the disk, including the entire movie shown in high speed, as it was filmed with the green screen background.
 I really enjoyed this one!
 Also, Special Makeup Effects Artist Greg Nicotero (AMC’s The Walking Dead) makes a surprise appearance during the behind-the-scenes makeup and stunt vignettes!
 It’s great to see the variety of his on-screen work.